-Along the US West Coast arrowtooth flounder has been caught by trawl fleets for decades.
-Low flesh quality and a lack of market has limited targeting of this species, however a significant portion is landed in other bottomfish fisheries and discarded as bycatch.
-The previous assessment identified three main sources of arrowtooth mortality from commercial fishing methods: 1) the mink food fishery (1928-1980), 2) the fillet fishery (1981-2006), and 3) bycatch trawl fishery (1956-2006).
-Since the previous stock assessment, historical catch reconstruction for arrowtooth flounder, and Dover, English, and petrale soles has been completed for Oregon and California groundfish fisheries (Ralston et al., 2010; Karnowski et al., 2014).
-In this update assessment the revised data series were expanded for the mink food fishery to include landings from 1916 to1980, the fillet fishery to include landings from 1981 to 2016, and the bycatch trawl fishery to include landings from 1916 to 2016.
+Arrowtooth Flounder has been caught by trawl fleets for decades along the U.S. West Coast.
+Low flesh quality and a lack of market has limited targeting of this species.
+However, a significant portion is landed in other bottomfish fisheries and discarded as bycatch.
+The previous assessment identified three main sources of arrowtooth mortality from commercial fishing methods: 1) the mink food fishery (1928-1980), 2) the fillet fishery (1981-2006), and 3) the bycatch trawl fishery (1956-2006).
+Since the previous stock assessment, historical catch reconstruction for Arrowtooth Flounder, and Dover, English, and Petrale Soles has been completed for Oregon and California groundfish fisheries (Ralston et al., 2010; Karnowski et al., 2014).
+In this update assessment (compared to the 2007 assessment) the revised data series were expanded for the mink food fishery to include landings from 1916 to1980, the fillet fishery to include landings from 1981 to 2016, and the bycatch trawl fishery to include landings from 1916 to1200.